-- 1. Students completing the Accounting concentration will be equipped to pursue accounting and finance positions in government, for-profit, and nonprofit organization in the areas of accounting, banking and investments, risk compliance, internal auditing, financial reporting, general accounting and bookkeeping, cost accounting, tax accounting, financial analysis, budget analysis, data analysis and financial systems analysis. - Student completing the Sport Management concentration will be equipped to pursue positions in both for-profit and nonprofit organizations, including but not limited to professional and semi-professional sports teams, athletic venues and events coordinators, facilities managers, sports promotions and media, player agents, gym
+- 1. Students completing the Accounting concentration will be equipped to pursue accounting and finance positions in government, for-profit, and nonprofit organization in the areas of accounting, banking and investments, risk compliance, internal auditing, financial reporting, general accounting and bookkeeping, cost accounting, tax accounting, financial analysis, budget analysis, data analysis and financial systems analysis. - 2.
+Students completing the Social Entrepreneurship concentration will be equipped to start or work in organizations with social missions serving the greater good.

-- management and ownership, and administration such as athletic directors, sports coaches, personal trainers and operations managers. - 3.
+- 3. Student completing the Sport Management concentration will be equipped to pursue positions in both for-profit and nonprofit organizations, including but not limited to professional and semi-professional sports teams, athletic venues and events coordinators, facilities managers, sports promotions and media, player agents, gym management and ownership, and administration such as athletic directors, sports coaches, personal trainers and operations managers. - 4.
 Student completing the Strategic Management concentration or minor will be equipped to pursue entry-level management positions in government, for-profit, and nonprofit organizations ranging from small businesses to multinational corporations such as project managers, human resources or personnel managers, office managers, directors of logistics or operations, client services managers, social services directors, fundraising and development directors, advancement directors, and management analysts and consultants.